How MCP Works

 Tool example

-What a real call looks like on the wire — request and response are both typed JSON.
+What a read-only call looks like on the wire:

 {